Gerald-Nyerere/alx-airbnb-database/database-adv-script/README.md

 - Find properties with average rating above 4.0 using a subquery.
 - Find users with more than 3 bookings using a correlated subquery.

+## Aggregations and Window Functions

+- Count total bookings made by each user.
+- Rank properties based on number of bookings using window functions.